nitlang/nit/README.md

 	* graphviz	http://www.graphviz.org/	to enable graphes with the nitdoc tool
 	* libunwind	http://nongnu.org/libunwind

-Those are available in most linux distributions
+Those are available in most Linux distributions

     # sudo apt-get install build-essential ccache libgc-dev graphviz libunwind pkg-config
+    or
+    # make prepare (This command is available for Debian and Ubuntu for the moment)

 Important files and directory: